 San Diego patients that are suffering from gum disease have a few different treatment options.

-- Periodontal maintenance – After the surgery, gum disease doesn’t just go away.
-Patients are still very much at risk of the disease coming back.
+To ensure long term health after the gum disease treatment, it’s critical to make sure it doesn’t come back!.
+Even after extensive treatment, gum disease patients are always at risk of the inflammation coming back if plaque is allowed to develop again.
 That’s why patients with gum disease will need regular periodontal maintenance to prevent recurrence.

 Do you ever wonder what happens to that sticky, slimy film on your teeth when you don’t brush them before bed?
 That layer is called plaque, and it is made up of a mixture of dead skin cells from your gums (like dry skin), food particles, and microbes that live in your mouth (including bacteria, viruses, and even fungus).
 Yuck!
 When plaque gets left on your teeth, it starts to collect, especially in-between your teeth and other hard to clean areas, like underneath your gums or around old crowns and fillings.

 If plaque isn’t removed promptly, it begins to irritate your gums and cause inflammation.
 Inflamed gums usually don’t hurt, but may bleed more easily, swell, and darken in color.
 The longer your gums are exposed to this plaque, the more inflammation develops, especially if you have one of the risk factors below.
 This inflammation soon causes the gum tissue to pull away from the tooth root, forming a ‘pocket’ between the gum and tooth where the plaque continues to grow, getting closer and closer to the bone beneath.
 Once the plaque finds its way under the gums, it may be difficult or impossible to reach with just a normal dental cleaning.
 It also begins to harden on the tooth root, like barnacles on a boat, and must be physically scraped off the tooth (this is why just using antibiotics is not enough to get rid of it!)